All resources

 Real-world results also depend on:

 Treat the TDEE number as a sensible starting point.
-After two or three weeks of eating at your target, the scale will tell you whether to adjust up or down.
+After 2 to 3 weeks of eating at your target, the scale will tell you whether to adjust up or down.

 TDEE calculator vs manual calculation